JEAPI-DEV/MazeCreator/README.md

   "maze": "######################/##@3      !1A3    @4##/##  ##############  ##/##        A4##!2##  ##/##########  ##  ##  ##/##A2      !3##      ##/##  ##################/##  ##          ##  ##/##  ##!4######  ##  ##/##    A1##@1      @2##/######################"
 }
 ```

+## Explanation

+- pid := Player ID
+- The "@(pid)" indicates Spawns/Starts, the "!(pid)" indicates Finishes for the finish for each player.
+- The forms are collectables that the user has to collect in an order, for example we can have A(pid)
+   that needs to be collected first after that if it exists we need to collect B(pid) ...
+- There were also Sheets, but I did not figure out at this point what they do.

 ## Features